mmcgregor2021/CS180-Project04/README.md

 - Kris Leungwattanakij

 ## How to Compile and Run the Project
 Compile and run the Control.java file in the command line interface of your choice.
+The text files (students.txt, teachers.txt, boards.txt, comments.txt, and counters.txt) will be generated during the first run.

 ## Project Submission
 Jainam Doshi-submitted report on Brightspace